Stuycs-K/project03-final-10-jobind/DEVLOG.md

 unused values, like GDP and military rating, have been set up and are ready for implementation.
 The structure of future code is roadmapped in main.c with many comments.

+### 2024-01-10 - Rethought project and outlined server-client mechanics.
+Scrapped forking ideas in favor of server-client functionality, so that many players can join.
+Thought out player-player, robot-robot, and player-robot interactions. "robot" would just be the server file.